joannakarayianni/Speech_Emotion_Recognition/README.md

 <img width="1440" alt="Στιγμιότυπο οθόνης 2024-07-13, 8 30 20 μμ" src="https://github.com/user-attachments/assets/63192d86-0724-4eb6-9da8-00d91aab3b2f">

-• I used a Bi-LSTM (Bidirectional Long Short-Term Memory) model for the emotion classification.
+• I implemented a Bi-LSTM (Bidirectional Long Short-Term Memory) model for the emotion classification.
 The model is trained to predict valence and activation states from the given features.
-The datasets used includes training, validation, and testing splits in JSON format.
+The datasets used include training, validation, and testing splits in JSON format.

 P.S.
 This is a work in progress.
 My results were relatively average so I want to implement new algorithms and methods that will perform better.
 I also trained the model for a few number of epochs because of my device's limitations and the time needed for the training.